 - Room tone.
 Every recording environment has a certain audio quality when no one or nothing is making sound.
 Professionals call it room tone—the sound of the room, or sound of silence.
 “When you speak into a mic in any sort of room, there’s also this kind of noise that’s happening all around you,” Prem says.

 - Mic response.
 All mics pick up sound differently.
 A high-quality mic responds to a range of frequencies, and stays mostly true to your room’s recording conditions.
-But most creators don’t use professional grade mics.
-In fact most record with their built-in laptop mics, which tend to hear sound differently; they don’t pick up low frequencies as effectively, and some may introduce mic noise—noise generated by the mic itself.
+But lesser-quality equipment, like built-in laptop mics, tend to hear sound differently; they don’t pick up low frequencies as effectively, and some may introduce mic noise—noise generated by the mic itself.
 This noise mostly comes from a current running in the circuitry.
 It sometimes sounds ‘smooth’, and other times more ‘crackly’, depending on the mic.

 To achieve clean audio, and the superior listening experience that comes with it, you need a good speech-to-noise ratio: subtle room tone, and the right balance between clear direct speech and indirect background sounds.